saiteja05/chunkyAI/readme.md

 ## Support for Images and Tables

-Currently, the application does not support images and tables.
+Currently, the application does not have capability to vectorize images and tables inside the pdf documents.
 However, you can refer to the following resources to implement support for them:

 - [YouTube Video: PDF Parsing with Complex Tables](https://www.youtube.com/watch?v=FZFB92UnXQ4)
 - [GitHub: Example of Parsing PDF with Complex Tables](https://github.com/rajib76/langchain_examples/blob/main/examples/how_to_parse_pdf_with_complex_tables.py)